zhulik/margelet/README.md

 ```

 ### Session handlers
-Session here is interactive dialog with user, like [@BotFather](https://telegram.me/botfather) do.
+Session here is an interactive dialog with user, like [@BotFather](https://telegram.me/botfather) does.
 User runs session
 with a command and then response to bot's questions until bot collects all needed information.
 It can be used for bot
 configuration, for example.